sireeshgit/naive-addition/assignments/testing-in-python.md

 # Testing in Python

 At certain point in your career as a machine learning engineer, you will need to write functions, or even modules that are not readily offered by common packages.
 It is critical to detect bugs and inconsistencies in the early stage of the development.
-We here offer a *gentle* introduction to testing in Python (read [Test Driven Devlopment (TDD)](https://testdriven.io/test-driven-development/), a methodology in software development, think of it as "start from the end"), to set you up for being a better engineer!
+We here offer a *gentle* introduction to testing in Python (read [Test Driven Development (TDD)](https://testdriven.io/test-driven-development/), a methodology in software development, think of it as "start from the end"), to set you up for being a better engineer!

 In this session, you will write unit tests, where a test case is the individual unit of testing and checks for a specific response to a particular set of inputs, test it using `pytest`, and practice [Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).